daniperez/node-wrapper/README.md

-npm-wrapper
+node-wrapper
 ===========

 Bootstrap script for any npm build tool.
+Inspired by gradle-wrapper.